ClaireLee22/Dog-Breed-Classifier/README.md

 ## Prerequisites
 1. Download the dog datasetDownload the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo.

 2. Download the human datasethttps://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the repo.
+If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

 3. Donwload the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
 Place it in the repo.